avengineers/SPLed/doc/common/customer_requirements/index.rst

 * RQ-1: The light emitted shall be constant without any blink, ensuring a non-disruptive environment for rest.
 * RQ-2: Color of the light shall be fixed to a warm white, known for its soothing and calming properties.
 * RQ-3: The brightness of the light shall be adjustable.
+* RQ-4: The light color shall be blue.

 Customer C - Spa Light